 Once the major benefits of the app are identified, it’s time to figure out what type of device or tablet your team will be using.
 Or perhaps you will use a BYOD (Bring Your Own Device) model.
 Knowing this will help you narrow down the number of options in your comparison set, as not all mobile apps are built native for each of the three major platforms (Windows, Android, and Apple).

 Now that you know what you’re looking for, evaluating the options will be much easier.
 Do you have the capabilities, resources, time and budget in-house to design and develop your app?
 Will building the app in-house bolster or take away from the core focus of your business?
 Perhaps you should choose a third party solution to help with the design, development, and maintenance.
 Both options are viable, of course, but it depends on how much time, human resources and capital you have to invest (More on the differences between the two options here).

 Many times, an organization will choose to go with a third party app solution because it can be a quick and cost-effective option that allows them to focus on what they do best.
-App Data Room customers find that working with our solution is more affordable, and provides a shorter turnaround time than if they build the app themselves.
+Modus customers find that working with our solution is more affordable, and provides a shorter turnaround time than if they build the app themselves.

 If you decide to move forward with a third party solution, build a comparison set of solutions providers.

 Then, evaluate each option based on the key benefits defined in stage one.
 For example, you may need the ability to track number of views, time spent on specific marketing and sales materials, what materials get sent as follow-up, and activity level by salesperson, all within the app.
 Create a spreadsheet in a program like Excel for a quick, easy way to visually compare your options side by side.

 It’s also important to list additional features and issues that may not come to mind immediately, but can potentially make or break the success of your mobile app.
 When considering an app for your organization, you need to be aware of things like: